Master of Counselling

 Make a start this summer with Counselling and Contexts: HDCO549 – 17S (BLK)

-As a graduate of the MCouns programme, you will have developed competence in the practices of counselling, and established a firm understanding in philosophical and ethical issues relating to professional counselling practice.
+As a graduate of the MCouns programme, you will have developed competence in the practices of counselling, and established a firm understanding of philosophical and ethical issues relating to professional counselling practice.

 You'll learn how to engage critically with the theoretical concepts and research which underpins counselling practice and the knowledge of the professional context within which you work.